NatalyHelps/CodingNotes/ReactFoundation.md

 : are *function* components that manage state like useState()<br>In contrast, setState() is used for class components and is not a hook but a method available on class components.

 ## TIPS
-*Try to minimize statefulness so only specific areas control it.* (Encapsulation-modularity) *If a component is stateful, it will always have access to the data in state in its render() method.
-You can access the data with this.state.
+*Try to minimize statefulness so only specific areas control it.* (Encapsulation-modularity)<br>
+*If a component is stateful, it will always have access to the data in state in its render() method.
+You can access the data with this.state.*<br>
-*You can't rely on the previous value of this.state or this.props when calculating the next value because React may batch multiple setState() calls into a single update.*
+*You can't rely on the previous value of this.state or this.props when calculating the next value because React may batch multiple setState() calls into a single update.*<br>

 ## Questions for Comprehension
 :question: What is the difference between a class component vs function component? <br><br>